-- Eprex is somewhat costly at about \$1300 a course.
+- Eprex is somewhat costly at about \$500 per dose.
 While some patients are able/willing to pay for this, many in Ontario have private insurance which will cover the costs.
-For those over 65, the Trillium program may pay for the drug and for other patients application can be made to the Ontario special access to drugs program -- Note that all required information MUST be provided and the process may be sometimes protracted, so early application is recommended.
-(The same may apply for intravenous iron therapy).
+For patients over the age of 65, application can be made to the Ontario special access to drugs program -- note that all required information MUST be provided and the process may be sometimes protracted, so early application is recommended.
+The same may apply for intravenous iron therapy.
+The Trillium program may pay for the drug for patients that qualify.

-A local clinical guideline for indications, dosage, administration and monitoring would be useful.
+- A local clinical guideline for indications, dosage, administration and monitoring would be useful.